Please note: The phone number for the School of Practical Nursing has changed. The new number is 380.997.7618.

 Students must possess a high school diploma or GED, meet required scores on the entrance examination, and hold a current BLS Healthcare Provider card.
 Additionally, all students who have been accepted into the nursing program must attend the Student Success class, which runs during the two weeks prior to the start of the nursing program.
 See Information Packet for complete details and other requirements.

 CPR Requirement: All incoming students must have a valid CPR Card.
 Our nursing program specifically requires the BLS Provider certification.
 We offer this course once each trimester at our location.
-If you wish to take the BLS Provider course at the main campus, please refer to the information here.

 Please register early, as we can only accommodate about 8 testers in each session.